chaostoolkit-incubator/kubernetes-crd/README.md

 We suggest you use [Kustomize][kustomize] to generate the manifest to apply.
 Ensure to download the latest release and drop into your PATH.
-Recent versions pf kubectl also ships it with the `kubectl apply -k ...` command but this always seems to lag, so better download the latest release of Kustomize directly.
+Recent versions of kubectl also ships it with the `kubectl apply -k ...` command but this always seems to lag, so better download the latest release of Kustomize directly.